ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/05-Heaps/02-binary-heaps.md

     this.values = [];
   }

-  // add node to tree
+  // add node to heap

   insert(node) {
     this.values.push(node);
     this.bubbleUp();